It has been estimated that approximately 1 in 4 adults have low total testosterone levels, especially those over 40.

 A Review of PubMed Literature on These 50 Testosterone Boosting Supplements

-Each of these ingredients has been analyzed and compared against the FDA’s Recommended Daily Allowance (RDA) levels.
-At the same time, the ingredients have also been compared with the upper tolerable intake level (UL), a standard which reveals how much of a particular substance or ingredient is safe for the human body.
+These ingredients have been analyzed and compared against the FDA’s Recommended Daily Allowance (RDA) levels.
+At the same time, the ingredients have also been compared with the upper tolerable intake level (UL).
+This standard reveals how much of a particular substance or ingredient is safe for the human body.

-Each testosterone boosting supplement contained an average of about 8-9 of these ingredients.
+Each testosterone-boosting supplement contained an average of about 8-9 ingredients.
 Some of the most popular substances were zinc, vitamin B6, magnesium, boron, Maca Extract, and others.

 The PubMed literature contained no studies for approximately 67 of these ingredients out of the 109 studied.
 For the other ingredients, PubMed showed at least one or more studies analyzing their effect on testosterone levels and whether or not they had anti-aging properties.

-27 of these ingredients showed that they can increase testosterone levels when supplementing on a regular basis.
-Approximately 11 ingredients were actually decreasing testosterone levels.
-20 ingredients didn't do anything to improve testosterone levels and they had no effect on the human body whatsoever.
+27 of these ingredients showed that they could increase testosterone levels when supplementing regularly.
+Approximately 11 ingredients were decreasing testosterone levels.
+Twenty ingredients didn't do anything to improve testosterone levels and did not affect the human body.
 For the other 15 ingredients, there was no data on PubMed showing their effects on testosterone levels.

-It's interesting to note that some of the testosterone boosting supplements analyzed contained zinc and vitamin B3 above the standard UL.
-This is not a good thing because over-supplementation with zinc can cause different types of health complications such as an increase in bad cholesterol levels.
-Similarly, too much zinc in the body can interfere with the proper absorption and utilization of iron and copper, so patients must be careful when it comes to taking too much zinc.
+Interestingly, some of the testosterone-boosting supplements analyzed contained zinc and vitamin B3 above the standard UL.
+This is not a good thing because over-supplementation with zinc can cause different types of health complications, such as an increase in bad cholesterol levels.
+Similarly, too much zinc in the body can interfere with the proper absorption and utilization of iron and copper, so patients must be careful when taking too much zinc.

 Taking A Closer Look at the Claims Made by Testosterone Boosting Supplements

-The 50 testosterone boosting supplements analyzed revealed interesting claims which usually sound “too good to be true”.
-Most of these supplements mentioned that they can “boost free T levels” as well as “increase lean muscle mass”.
+The 50 testosterone-boosting supplements analyzed revealed interesting claims which usually sound “too good to be true”.
+Most of these supplements mentioned that they could “boost free T levels” and “increase lean muscle mass.”

 However, as mentioned earlier, just 27 out of those 109 ingredients found in supplements might show an increase in testosterone levels.
-Some of them can decrease T levels while most of them have no effect.
-From these facts, we can deduce that many of the claims made by manufacturers of testosterone boosting supplements are simply not true.
+Some of them can decrease T levels, while most have no effect.
+From these facts, we can deduce that many of the claims made by manufacturers of testosterone-boosting supplements are invalid.

-Men are usually attracted by testosterone boosting supplements because they believe that these products can magically improve their health and make them feel better.
-On the contrary, all reputable scientists and experts say that there's no substitute for a healthy lifestyle consisting of regular exercise and a proper diet rich in vegetables and fruits.
+Testosterone-boosting supplements usually attract men because they believe these products can magically improve their health and make them feel better.
+On the contrary, all reputable scientists and experts say there's no substitute for a healthy lifestyle consisting of regular exercise and a proper diet rich in vegetables and fruits.

-Therefore, each time when you see a testosterone boosting supplement making claims such as “make you feel stronger” or “give you more energy”, you should take these statements with a gram of salt.
+Therefore, when you see a testosterone-boosting supplement making claims such as “make you feel stronger” or “give you more energy,” you should take these statements with a gram of salt.

-Although the study looked at the published academic literature without patient involvement, studies done on the ingredients contained by testosterone boosting supplements reveal that roughly 25% of them might have beneficial properties.
+Although the study looked at the published academic literature without patient involvement, studies on the ingredients in testosterone-boosting supplements reveal that roughly 25% of them might have beneficial properties.

 How Can You Test Your Testosterone Levels?

 The best way you can do that is by using a direct-to-consumer lab which can be ordered from DiscountedLabs.com.
-The Regular Testosterone Test is ideal for most people, but if you want a more comprehensive test, you can check out the Free and Weakly Bound Testosterone Test.
+The total and free testosterone test based on liquid chromatography is ideal for most people, but if you want a more comprehensive test, you can check out this comprehensive total, free and biovailable testosterone test